 Enable Blog Post

-To enable blog posting on your site, you need to make some changes in the config.yaml file.
+To enable blog posting on your site, you need to make some changes in the hugo.yaml file.
 Locate the params.features section and add the following code:

 # Enable and configure blog posts